 - A/B testing shows two different versions of the webpage to different groups of visitors.
 Compare the results to see which types of image work best.

-As we will see in the next column when look at Unilever’s work with mobile images, the importance of user testing your mobile website and how small changes to images can deliver big differences.
+As we will see in the next column when we look at Unilever’s work with mobile images, user testing your mobile website is hugely important, and small changes to images can deliver big differences.